richardwth/MMD-GAN/README.md

 - layer_func has functions/classes to define operations in each layer and network routines.
 - math_func has functions/classes for basic math operations (like pairwise distance), spectral normalization, and a variety of loss functions for GAN.
 - misc_func contains the basic info for machine, libraries and working directory

+3. my_test_* \
+These contain the model architecture, hyperparameters, and training procedures.

+## How to use